Syedaaneesa/flarevet/README.md

 ## 🚀 Project Overview

-This project showcases my end-to-end WordPress development process — from initial design planning to full deployment.
-It emphasizes high-speed performance, a modern and refined user interface, and effortless content management through Elementor and custom WordPress functionality.
+This project highlights my complete WordPress development workflow — from initial design planning to full deployment.
+It focuses on fast performance, a modern and polished user interface, and seamless content management using Elementor and custom WordPress features.

 ---